-Filter out the bad: For numerous reasons, we are rarely without our technology.
-Whether it’s working from home on a computer, or listening to the latest podcast or webinar on the phone, the internet—and the news—is hard to escape.
-In fact, looking at “bad” news has become so associated with negative feelings that it even has its own well known name: doomscrolling.
+We’re rarely without our technology.
+Whether it’s working from home on your computer or listening to the latest podcast or webinar on your phone, the internet—and the news—is hard to escape.
+In fact, looking at “bad” news has become so associated with negative feelings that it even has its own name: doomscrolling.

-To put a pause on news-related negativity, use apps like Spring Health’s Moments to impose limits on phone use.
+To put a pause on news-related negativity, use apps to impose limits on phone use.
 On the computer, programs like Freedom or Cold Turkey can block specific sites for preordained amounts of time.

 To energize your mind and day, try dressing as if going to the office, make your bed, and clean up messes.
 A change in routine can reinvigorate other areas in life.